 - Complete and submit your application under Program Registration.
-Use this budget template for the Budget section.
+Use this budget template (PDF) for the Budget section.
 Only applications received online by the deadline date will be accepted.
 Please do not email applications.
 Incomplete applications will not be considered.

 After you submit your application

 - Applications are reviewed by the SIF Committee after the funding term deadline has passed.